-The forex market is managed by a global bank network spread across four best foreign exchange centers at different time frames: London, New York, Sydney, and Tokyo.
-Due to the lack of a central location, 24 hours of forex trading can be done.
-There are some different types of forex trade:
+The 4x market is managed by a global bank network spread across four best foreign exchange centers at different time frames: London, New York, Sydney, and Tokyo.
+Due to the lack of a central location, 24 hours of 4x trading can be done.
+There are some different types of 4x trade:

-Futures forex market: A contract is decided to be resolved at a certain date in the future as a result of the purchase and sale of a certain currency at a certain price.
+Futures forex market: A contract is decided to be resolved at a certain date in the future due to the purchase and sale of a certain currency at a certain price.

 Future forex market: An agreement is an agreement to buy and sell a certain currency at a future price and date.
 This contract is legally binding.

-Spot forex market: It is the physical change of a currency pair that takes place at the point where the trade is made in a short time.
+Spot forex market: The physical change of a currency pair that takes place at the point where the trade is made in a short time.

 Money Laundering Risk For Forex Trading

-It has become a potential target for financial criminals due to the preference and growth of Forex trading.
-So this Forex trading offers huge growth opportunities for criminals.
+It has become a potential target for financial criminals due to the preference and growth of 4x trading.
+So this trading offers huge growth opportunities for criminals.
 For this reason, regulations in this area have increased considerably.
-For instance, in the last decade, important regulations regarding forex trading have been made in the USA and England.
-These regulations have important implications for how they use customers for forex platforms.
-Therefore, in order to detect and anti-money laundering, the forex sector should be aware of important AML / CTF vulnerabilities related to their services.
+For instance, in the last decade, important regulations regarding 4x trading have been made in the USA and England.
+These regulations have important implications for how they use customers for 4x platforms.
+Therefore, to detect and anti-money laundering, the 4x sector should be aware of important AML / CTF vulnerabilities related to their services.

 The Effect of Regulations on Forex Trading